The strong coupling constant: State of the art and the decade ahead: alphasmZ from hadronic tau decays

 Using Eqs.~(\ref{eq:GCIRsubtracted2}) and~(\ref{eq:AdlerOPEGC}), it is straightforward to write down the resulting perturbation series for the Adler function in the RF GC scheme.
 Treating the term proportional to $\bar c_0(R^2)$, which is part of the definition of $\langle G^2\rangle^{\rm RF}$, like a tree-level contribution, the perturbation series has the form: ($\bar c_{n}\equiv 4 \bar c_{n,1}/\beta_0$ for $n=1,2,\ldots$)

-We stress that it is crucial to reexpand and truncate the perturbative series terms (excluding the $\bar c_0$ term) coherently, using the strong coupling at a common renormalization scale.
-Only then the cancellation of the GC renormalon is realized.
-Our treatment of the `tree-level' term proportional to $\bar c_0(R^2)$ entails that the GC OPE correction retains its form of Eq.~(\ref{eq:AdlerOPEGC}) with $\langle \bar G^2\rangle$ replaced by $\langle G^2\rangle^{\rm RF}$.
-Furthermore, it is possible to show that the Borel sum of the perturbation series for the RF scheme Adler function $\hat D^{\rm RF}(s,R^2)$ based on the PV prescription (as shown in Eq.~(\ref{eq:subtractclosed})) remains the same as that of the original $\overline{\rm MS}$ scheme Adler function $\hat D(s)= \sum_{n=1}^\infty \bar c_{n} \bar a^n(-s)$ independently of the value of $N_{4,0}$ and the choice for $R$.
+It is essential to reexpand and truncate the perturbative series terms (excluding the $\bar c_0$ term) coherently, using the strong coupling at a common renormalization scale.
+Only then the cancellation of the GC renormalon is realized is a consistent way.
+The treatment of the `tree-level' term proportional to $\bar c_0(R^2)$ entails that the GC OPE correction retains its form of Eq.~(\ref{eq:AdlerOPEGC}) with $\langle \bar G^2\rangle$ replaced by $\langle G^2\rangle^{\rm RF}$.
+Furthermore, it is possible to show that the Borel sum of the perturbation series for the RF scheme Adler function $\hat D^{\rm RF}(s,R^2)$ based on the PV prescription (as shown in Eq.~(\ref{eq:subtractclosed})) remains the same as that of the original $\overline{\rm MS}$ scheme Adler function $\hat D(s)= \sum_{n=1}^\infty \bar c_{n} \bar a^n(-s)$ independently of the value of $N_g$ (or $N_{4,0}$) and the choice for $R$.
 Variations of $R$ therefore vanish in the limit of larger-order truncations.
-The value of norm $N_{4,0}$ is an input to the RF scheme that must be supplemented independently.
+The value of norm $N_g$ is an input to the RF scheme that must be supplemented independently.